inspiredminds/contao-file-usage/README.md

 ## Cronjob

-As previously mentioned the search results are cached for 24 hours.
-In order for the cache to always be up to date for at least 24 hours this extensions implements a daily cronjob.
+As previously mentioned the search results are cached.
+In order for the cache to always be up to date for at least 24 hours this extension implements a daily cronjob.
 However, the cronjob is only run on the command line interface, so make sure that you have set up [Contao's cronjob](https://docs.contao.org/dev/framework/cron/) accordingly.

 ## Command

-You can also warm up the search result cache from the command line, using the `contao_file_usage:warmup` command.
-This command can also optionally take a UUID for an argument, which will refresh the cache for only that file.
-You can also use the `--skip-cached` option to only refresh file items that do not exist in the cache currently.
+You can also warm up the file usage result cache from the command line, using the `contao_file_usage:warmup` command.

 ## Custom Providers